-The damage fee policy pertains to all devices purchased by Austin Achieve; all scholar damages are treated on a case by case basis at the AAPS Student Helpdesk.
-Internal repairs are performed, but if severe enough, we work with our warranty vendor and invoice the listed parent/quardian for repayment.
+The damage fee policy pertains to all devices purchased by Austin Achieve; all student damages are treated on a case by case basis at the AAPS Student Helpdesk; once a student damages their device (3) times in the school year, their campus Principal will be notified for a 1:1 meeting for consequences.
+Internal repairs are performed, but if severe enough, we work with a vendor for in & out warranty repairs and part orders then invoice the listed parent/guardian on the students' file for repayment.

 FEES ASSESSED: Pricing below is for the repair cost and what the scholar/parent responsibility will be for each event.
-Payment is due within a month of the incident and in full by the end of the same school year as the incident.
+Payment is due in full within that current school report card period or the student's report card will be held back until payment is received.